webpack/webpack.js.org/src/content/plugins/module-federation-plugin.md

 `boolean`

-This hint will allow Webpack to include the provided and fallback module directly instead of fetching the library via an asynchronous request.
+This hint will allow webpack to include the provided and fallback module directly instead of fetching the library via an asynchronous request.
 In other words, this allows to use this shared module in the initial chunk.
 Also, be careful that all provided and fallback modules will always be downloaded when this hint is enabled.

 #### **`import`**